 If you are considering, however, the audacity of hanging out your own shingle, then these two books are for you:

-Law Office on a Laptop: How to Set Up Your Own Successful Mobile Law Practice, Second Edition, by Catherine Hodder, Esq. and Kelly C. Sturmthal, Esq., is a resource manual that sets out a step-by-step action plan for starting a new law practice utilizing the latest technology.
+Catherine Hodder, Esq. and Kelly C. Sturmthal, Esq., put together a resource manual that sets out a step-by-step action plan for starting a new law practice utilizing the latest technology.
 From setting up your legal structure, to choosing the right systems and software, to handling collections and clients, to marketing strategies, this is an excellent reference.
 The second edition has over 20% more information including marketing with social media.

 With sample forms and letters, helpful links, website information and checklists, this book has mapped out everything an attorney needs.
 An excellent reference for attorneys who want to operate with low overhead or have a mobile law office.